 - Enteropathogenic E. coli (EPEC) can cause diarrhea outbreaks in newborn nurseries.

-- Enteroaggregative E. coli (EAggEC) can cause acute and chronic (long-lasting) diarrhea.
+- Enteroaggregative E. coli (EAEC) can cause acute and chronic (long-lasting) diarrhea in children.

-The most common bacterium that causes diarrhea in travelers is enterotoxigenic E. coli (ETEC).
+One of the most common bacterium that causes diarrhea in travellers is ETEC.

 Symptoms and Complications